Rikyu (film)

+Rikyu (利休, Rikyū) is Hiroshi Teshigahara's film about Sen no Rikyū, a 16th-century master of the Japanese tea ceremony.
+The film was adapted from the novel of Yaeko Nogami.
+The film was ranked the 7th best film of the year by Kinema Junpo in 1989.
+It was one of two major biographical drama films directed in 1989 about the life of Sen no Rikyū, the other was Death of a Tea Master by Kei Kumai.
+It was selected as the Japanese entry for the Best Foreign Language Film at the 62nd Academy Awards but was not accepted as a nominee.

 Synopsis

 The film focuses on the late stages of life of Rikyū, during the highly turbulent Sengoku period of feudal Japan.
 It starts near the end of Oda Nobunaga's reign, with Rikyū serving as tea master to Nobunaga, and continues into the Momoyama Period.
 Rikyū is portrayed as a man thoroughly dedicated to aesthetics and perfection, especially in relation to the art of tea.
 While serving as tea master to the new ruler Toyotomi Hideyoshi, Rikyū finds himself in a uniquely privileged position, with constant access to the powerful feudal lord and the theoretical ability to influence policy, yet he studiously avoids deep involvement in politics while attempting to focus his full attention to the study and teachings of the way of tea.
 To the extent that he expresses himself, he does so diplomatically, in a way to avoid disrupting the harmony of his relationship with Hideyoshi.
 Yet, as society is changed violently and radically around him, also finding himself the focus of jealousy and misdirected suspicions, Rikyū ultimately can not avoid confronting larger social issues.
 He is compelled to express an opinion on Hideyoshi's military plans.
 This one breach of his studied isolation from world affairs leads quickly to tragic consequences.
 The closing scene shows Rikyū, entering a bamboo forest at night alone amid an electrical storm.
 Subtitles inform the viewer that he committed ritual Seppuku in 1592, presumably on this night.